 Crime rate is calculated by dividing the number of reported crimes by the total population, and then the result is multiplied by 100,000

 The crime rates in each country.
-While there is no clear reason as to why crimes are committed, there are several factors attributed to high crime rates.
-High crime rates are seen in countries or areas where there are high poverty levels and low job availability.
-Strict police enforcement and tough sentences tend to reduce crime rates.
+While there is no exact reason why crimes are committed, there are several factors attributed to high crime rates.
+High crime rates are seen in countries or areas with high poverty levels and low job availability.
+Strict police enforcement and severe sentences tend to reduce crime rates.
 There is a strong correlation between age and crime, with most crimes, especially violent crimes, being committed by those ages 20-30 years old.

-The crime rate in the United States is 46.73.
+The crime rate in the United States is 47.70.
 The violent crime rate in the United States has decreased sharply over the past 25 years.
-Crimes rates vary greatly between the states, with states with such as Alaska and Tennessee experiencing much higher crime rates than states such as Maine, New Hampshire, and Vermont.
+Crimes rates vary significantly between the states, with states with such as Alaska and Tennessee experiencing much higher crime rates than states such as Maine, New Hampshire, and Vermont.

-Some of the lowest crime rates in the world can be seen in Switzerland, Denmark, Norway, Japan, and New Zealand.
-Each of these countries has very effective law enforcement and Denmark, Norway, and Japan have some of the most restrictive gun laws in the world.
+Some of the world's lowest crime rates are seen in Switzerland, Denmark, Norway, Japan, and New Zealand.
+Each of these countries has very effective law enforcement, and Denmark, Norway, and Japan have some of the most restrictive gun laws in the world.
 Countries such as Austria do see more petty crimes such as purse snatching or pickpocketing.

 Countries with the Highest Crime Rates

 The countries with the ten highest crime rates in the world are: